 Cambodia might not be somewhere that immediately springs to mind as a beach destination.
 However, not many people know that the best beaches in Cambodia are every bit as beautiful as those in Thailand – and far less visited, too.
 In fact, with excellent options for safe swimming as well as a profusion of gorgeous luxury island beach resorts, we predict that Cambodia is the most up-and-coming spot for beach holidays in Southeast Asia.

 It is first worth mentioning that while there are a few great places on Cambodia’s coast, the islands are really where you’ll find world-class beaches.
-Most of these are accessible via Sihanoukville, a port town which operates regular small ferries and speedboats to various islands throughout the day (these usually cost approximately $11 return).
+Most of these are accessible via Sihanoukville, a port town that operates regular small ferries and speedboats to various islands throughout the day (these usually cost approximately $11 return).

 Unfortunately, Sihanoukville itself isn’t exactly lovely.
-An influx of foreign investment has meant that a once sleepy seaside town is now steadily on its way to becoming a freshly built mini-mega-city boasting casinos and construction work as its main attraction.
+An influx of foreign investment has meant that a once-sleepy seaside town is now steadily on its way to becoming a freshly built mini-mega-city boasting casinos and construction work as its main attraction.
 Nevertheless, on arrival here, do not be deterred!
 True beach paradises are just a short boat ride away.

 Here is a short guide to the best Cambodia beaches, selected by the Asia experts.